UWSEDS/uwseds.github.io/grading.md

 There will be 7 homeworks, each worth 5 points.
 The homeworks will be assigned in the first part of the course.
 To receive full credit, homework must be posted by midnight Pacific Time on the due date.
+Two points will be deducted from homework received up to a week after its due date.
+No credit will be given for homework more than one week late.

 #Class Participation Grading